fence-io/website/content/articles/networking/linux-network-namespace/index.md

 # Create A Network Namespace

 Linux offers various tools and utilities for network namespace management.
-The `ip netns` command facilitates the creation, deletion, and administration of network namespaces.
+The `ip netns` command facilitates the creation, deletion, and the configuration of network namespaces.

 Create a new network namespace: